open-organization/open-org-definition/open_org_maturity_model.md

 ### Level 1

-- People share materials, but typically in a one-way, “read only” fashion
+- People share materials, but typically in a one-way, "read only" fashion

 - Organization routinely solicits feedback, but only from internal stakeholders